Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Method

+The body-local coordinate frame is a right-handed reference system attached to the pelvis, with $\mathbf{e}_x$ pointing forward, $\mathbf{e}_y$ pointing up, and $\mathbf{e}_z$ pointing laterally (right).
+It defines the subject's overall facing direction and serves as the root of the kinematic chain.
+At each time frame $t$, we construct it from three landmark joints (pelvis, left hip, right hip), and then compute joint angles sequentially along the chain.
+For example, hip flexion is measured in the sagittal ($\mathbf{e}_x$--$\mathbf{e}_y$) plane as the signed angle of the femur vector $\mathbf{v}_\text{fem} = \mathbf{j}_\text{knee} - \mathbf{j}_\text{hip}$ from the downward direction $-\mathbf{e}_y$ toward $\mathbf{e}_x$:

-Other angles, such as knee flexion, shoulder adduction, and elbow flexion, follow analogous definitions using the appropriate bone vectors and reference planes (see Appendix~\ref{app:angles} for the complete list).
+This yields a signed angle in [-180\textdegree, 180\textdegree], so flexion (positive) and extension (negative) are distinguished naturally.
+Adduction is computed as the angle between the femur vector and its projection onto the sagittal plane, and rotation about the femur is computed using the tibia direction as a secondary reference.
+Other angles, such as knee flexion and shoulder adduction, follow analogous definitions using appropriate bone vectors and reference planes ( Appendix~\ref{app:angles} for the complete list).

-In total, this procedure yields $K = 26$ biomechanical joint angles $\boldsymbol{\theta}^{(t)} = [\theta_1^{(t)}, \dots, \theta_K^{(t)}]$, organized into 13 body-part groups spanning the pelvis, lumbar spine, neck, and bilateral hip, knee, ankle, shoulder, and elbow.
-Because these angles are grounded in standard anatomical conventions rather than skeleton-specific joint indices, SMD generalizes naturally to other skeleton formats (e.g., Kinect, COCO), provided the relevant landmark joints can be identified.
-Moreover, each angle carries a clear anatomical meaning.
-For instance, hip flexion corresponds to raising the thigh, while shoulder adduction corresponds to moving the arm inward.
-This semantic grounding allows each angle can be translated into a text description.
-The output of this step is a set of $K$ joint-angle time series $\{\theta_k^{(1)}, \dots, \theta_k^{(T)}\}_{k=1}^{K}$.
+In total, this procedure yields $K = 26$ biomechanical joint angles $\boldsymbol{\theta}^{(t)} = [\theta_1^{(t)}, \dots, \theta_K^{(t)}]$, organized into 13 body-part groups spanning the pelvis, lumbar spine, neck, bilateral hip, knee, ankle, shoulder, and elbow.
+Because these angles follow standard anatomical conventions rather than skeleton-specific indices, SMD generalizes to other skeleton formats (e.g., Kinect, COCO) provided the relevant landmarks are available, as we demonstrate on NTU RGB+D~60 in Appendix~\ref{app:cross_skeleton}; each angle also carries a clear anatomical meaning (e.g., hip flexion = raising the thigh, shoulder adduction = moving the arm inward), enabling a direct translation into text.

-\paragraph{Step 2: Global trajectory description.} While joint angles capture the relative configuration of body parts, many motions (walking, jumping, turning) also involve global displacement of the body through space.
-We describe this through the position of pelvis, because it is the root joint of the SMPL skeleton, so its world-coordinate trajectory is directly available; and it serves as a close approximation to the body's center of mass, making it the standard anatomical landmark for global motion analysis in biomechanics and gait research~\citep{perry2024gait}.
+\paragraph{Step 2: Global trajectory description.} Joint angles describe how body parts are posed relative to one another, but they are invariant to the subject's global position and orientation in the world.
+Many motions (e.g., walking, jumping, turning), however, are also defined by global displacement of the body through space.
+We characterize global motion using the pelvis position, since it is the root joint of the SMPL skeleton.
+The pelvis also closely approximates the body's center of mass, making it a standard landmark for global motion analysis in biomechanics and gait research~\citep{perry2024gait}.